 6. Dumbbell Face Pull

-- Holding one dumbbell in each hand, stand upright in the shoulder-width stance.
+- Grab one dumbbell in each hand with an overhead grip and stand straight in the hip-width stance.

 - Push your hips back, slightly bend your knees, and lean your torso forward until your chest is parallel to the floor.